Antoinette Martignoni: Involved in Pathwork

-Inner portrait artist
+Portrait artist

 Martignoni has drawn more than 700 Inner Portraits since 1993.
-The portraits are in an illustrative style in which people and shapes are easily recognizable with a sub-text of hidden symbols and images.
+The portraits are in an illustrative style in which people and shapes are easily recognizable, with a subtext of hidden symbols and images.
 As a self-help technique that incorporates art with personal development, Martignoni developed a process of “reading” the portrait to uncover a story about the subject of the portrait.
-Making the emotional, spiritual or psychological connection with people is the keystone of the Inner Portrait process.
+Making the emotional, spiritual, or psychological connection with people is the keystone of the Inner Portrait process.

 Martignoni was interviewed on TV by Heather Kovar for News 12 Connecticut in May 2006 and an Inner Portrait drawing was used as the cover art for Natural Awakenings magazine in September 2006.

+Personal life

+She was a member of the Albertson Memorial Church in Greenwich, Connecticut.
+Martignoni died in August 2018 at the age of 99.